Uka Farm-Hawaii-Big Island-Family Home on Secluded 3 Acre Farm-15 minutes from Hilo Town

 Melissa

-We are a family with two kids (ages 10 and 3 years old).
-We are new PLU but we have been doing homes exchanges for about 3 years on another platform.
-All our exchanges have been done since our daughter was born (she's now almost 4) so our kids are well traveled and know to how to behave in others' homes.
-Since we've started home exchanges we've stayed in 19 homes in 5 countries.
+We are a family with two kids (ages 12 and 5 years old).
+We are relatively new to PLU but we have been doing homes exchanges for about 5 years on another platform.
+All our exchanges have been done since our daughter was born (she's now 5) so our kids are well traveled and know to how to behave in others' homes.
+Since we've started home exchanges we've stayed in about 35 homes in 8 countries.

 "We would like to travel to the Lake District, England in the months of June or July of 2027 for about 1-2 weeks.
 We can offer a non-simultaneous reciprocal exchange or reciprocal exchange."